 Thankfully, you can experience relief from your sinus headaches by taking antihistamines or trying remedies that improve the head's fluid drainage, such as upper cervical care.

 Millions of people in the country have migraine episodes that cause them to miss out on work, social events, and other activities.
 It’s also a debilitating headache disorder because it causes various symptoms ranging from throbbing head pain, nausea, vertigo attacks, and lethargy.

 Most people who have this problem reach out to a chiropractor for migraines.
 Others also take medication or try other remedies like exercising or using hot and cold therapy.

 Countless patients experience relief after receiving neck adjustments facilitated by a chiropractor for migraines.
-This is because the neck alignment plays a crucial role in ensuring smooth and uninterrupted brain signals transmission.
+This is because neck alignment plays a crucial role in ensuring smooth and uninterrupted brain signal transmission.
 With the help of a chiropractor that specializes in the neck, you can have your C1 and C2 bones assessed for subluxation.
 Then, if you have neck bone shifting, you can start receiving upper cervical chiropractic adjustments.

 Many patients suffering from a headache when bending over or doing other activities have noticed significant improvements after they started receiving adjustments.
 Some had to wait for several weeks, while others felt their symptoms improve after the first adjustments.